 Around here, many asphalt shingles are treated with a moss killer, which will complicate rainwater harvesting.
 Moss treatments generally contain zinc and copper which will pollute your water.

 If you have an asphalt roof that was installed before 1980, my guess is that you know just by looking at it that you should not be drinking what comes off of it.
 Aside from being severely deteriorated, thirty-three-plus year old shingles may contain asbestos, a toxic fiber widely known to cause mesothelioma and other cancers.
 Shingles made since then are asbestos free.

 Water collected from galvanized metal has lower concentrations of DOC and fecal bacteria than the other roofing materials.
 This is an obvious advantage as it will produce water with less of the microorganism that can cause diseases in people.
 Galvanized metals are covered with a layer of zinc to create a zinc-iron alloy coating.
 This seals the metal, keeping it from rusting and introducing excessive levels of iron into your water.

 The metal used by Pacific West Roofing not only has a galvanized layer 50% thicker than most, it also has a Kynar 500® finish.
 Kynar 500® carries a 30-year paint warranty against fading, chalking, chipping, cracking or peeling, which will keep your roof looking great and keep parts of your roof out or your water.

-Metal roofs, just like any other roof, produce water that has varying levels of bacteria like Bacillus, Staphylococcus and others that are associated with soil.
-So, rainwater harvested from your roof should always be filtered and decontaminated, especially if you drink it or use it in your home.
+Residential metal roofs, just like any other roof, produce water that has varying levels of bacteria like Bacillus, Staphylococcus and others that are associated with soil.
+So, rainwater harvested from your home’s metal roof should always be filtered and decontaminated, especially if you drink it or use it in your home.

-For a free estimate on metal or asphalt roofing, contact Pacific West Roofing, LLC today.
+For a free estimate on residential metal or asphalt roofing, contact Pacific West Roofing, LLC today.